rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/behavior-differences-between-rke1-and-rke2/_index.md

 - When editing the cluster and enabling `drain before delete`, the existing control plane nodes and worker are deleted and new nodes are created.

-- When nodes are being provisioned and a scale down operation is performed, rather than scaling down directly, nodes are deleted and new nodes are provisioned to reach the desired node count.
+- When nodes are being provisioned and a scale down operation is performed, rather than scaling down the desired number of nodes, it is possible that the currently provisioning nodes get deleted and new nodes are provisioned to reach the desired node count.

 Users who are used to RKE1 provisioning should take note of this new RKE2 behavior which may be unexpected.

 ### Terminology

 You will notice that some terms have changed or gone away going from RKE1 to RKE2.
-For example, in RKE2, **node templates** have been deprecated, and you can configure your cluster nodes directly.
+For example, in RKE1 provisioning, you use **node templates**; in RKE2 provisioning, you can configure your cluster nodes directly.
 Another example is that the term **node pool** in RKE1 is now known as **machine pool** in RKE2.